 JK Rowling really puts it best… “People very often say to me, ‘How did you do it, how did you raise a baby and write a book?’
 And the answer is-I didn’t do housework for four years.
 I am not superwoman.
 And, um, living in squalor, that was the answer.”

 However, there are always ways to help keep things a bit tidier around the house, and there are plenty of reasons for doing so!
 I know that myself and my children are in better moods and more productive when the house is clean, and it also allows us to invite friends over more often.
-So here’s a few tips for cleaning even when you’re schedule is packed, and you are trying to get a handle on your stress management!
+So here’s a few tips for cleaning, even when you’re schedule is packed, and you are trying to get a handle on your stress management!

 - Something that can be a super helpful first step is getting organized and decluttering your home.
 If there is less to clean, and if everything has a spot, things won’t get so out of control so quickly.
 We have a whole bunch of tips to help you get organized here!

 - Take note of all of those little cleaning tasks that only take a few minutes.
 Then the next time that you have 5-10 minutes before you have to leave the house, you could knock out a cleaning task or two.
 Cleaning the toilet or unloading the dishwasher really don’t take a lot of time, and it can help keep things manageable.